Expansion

 Q. Why aren’t we adding more classrooms in addition to the renovations we are doing?

 A. The scope of the project was limited in large part by environmental regulations; we are pursuing the largest addition possible without triggering a costly and time-intensive environmental review.
-Our single story renovation and additions were also critical to moving to the design review phase as smoothly as we did.
-Finally, the scope of the project is also congruent with our fundraising targets.
+Our single-story renovation and additions were also critical to moving to the design review phase as smoothly as we did.
+Finally, the scope of the project is also congruent with our fundraising targets and what was learned in our capital campaign planning study.
 Once complete we will have added nine classroom spaces since 2020.
-Phase 1 and 2 add three classrooms with the portables removed.
+Phase one and two add three classrooms with the portables removed.

 Q. What about environmental stewardship?
 Are we doing solar?
 Using recycled water?